 Participants will be able to identify and explain specific SRO roles as safety experts and law enforcers.

 Participants will be able to enhance and demonstrate communication and problem solving skills by engaging in school based scenarios and role playing exercises.

 All certified law enforcement officers who are currently assigned or will be assigned as a School Resource Officer.

 Must complete the two online training blocks on Mitigating Exposure to the Criminal Justice System prior to attending the SRO course.
 These courses cover the requirements set forth by Senate Bill 367, laws related to the Kansas juvenile justice system.

-The Office of the Kansas Attorney General will reimburse each participants' agency the $300 registration fee, upon successful completion of the course.
+The Office of the Kansas Attorney General will reimburse each participant's agency $300 of the registration fee upon successful completion of the course.
 This course will meet daily from 0800-1700.
 The registration fee includes all meals and lodging; there will NOT be a pro-rated registration fee for those who do not lodge at KLETC.